kryzin/kryzin-com/README.md

 **Adding next:**

-- Abandon categories -> change to tags
-  - change in flexsearch index
-- Responsivness
+- Bugs
   - icons in settings are not centered on mobile
+  - pressing enter on search doesn't pass params to url

 **Might add in the future:**